Continuum of Care: The Lead Agency

 Continuum of Care Orientation

-On September 19, 2017 the Detroit Continuum of Care's Lead Agency, HAND, hosted the first installment of CoC Orientations.
-Going forward these orientations will be held quarterly.
+The Detroit Continuum of Care's Lead Agency, HAND, began hosting their first installments of CoC Orientations in 2017.
 The orientations are designed to provide CoC participants an overview of the Detroit CoC, provide an open forum for Q&A, and also allow those in attendance to network with others individuals who are passionate about ending homelessness as well.
 Please subscribe to HAND using the feature below for more information on CoC Orientations.

 September 19, 2017 orientation presentation can be viewed here.